jonfairbanks/docker-node-init/README.md

 ## What's wrong with PM2 & Docker?

-When a Node.js process exits, it exits with a particular event:
+When a Node.js process exits, it exits with a particular process event:

 - SIGINT
 - SIGTERM